metatablecatgames/catwork/STRATEGY.md

 If you're still using one of the 0.5.0 betas, please ensure you're using the **old** typing engine, the new one refuses to work under Catwork.

+Another thing that I'm going to change in CW6 is how Await/HandleAsync pops off the top, instead of returning the table, it will now return an optional export table, as well as a new dispatcher that works under deferred threads.